miguel-uribe/autonorte_sumo/README.md

 ## Autonorte E3
 This scenario builds from scenario E2.
 In addition, it removes the return lane on 194th St. All traffic must return either at 205th St or 235th St.

+## Autonorte E4
+This scenario builds from scenario E2.
+In addition, the return lane on 194th St is available only to public service buses.
+Private traffic must go to 205th street to return south.

+## Autonorte E5
+This scenario builds from scenario E4.
+It incorporates the shift of the bus stops at 193th, to the south of the pedestrian bridge.